homeworkc/lazycast/README.md

 Two in-house players are written for Raspberry Pi 3.
 VLC, omxplayer or gstreamer can be used instead on other platforms.
 (See [here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html) for details of installing gstreamer.)

-**For a more stable p2p connection, disable background WiFi scanning if you're using the built-in WiFi UI. (i.e., if you are not using NetworkManager.)
-See [this post](https://forums.raspberrypi.com/viewtopic.php?t=250729#p1772473).
-Use keyboard hotkeys (CTRL+ALT+T) to access the terminal after reboot.**

 # Known issues